jwbonner/RiemannSumVisualizer/README.md

 ## Function Dictionary

-The function field is evaluated as standard JavaScript.
+The function field and ranges are evaluated as standard JavaScript.
 Below are a few example functions/constants that are available:

 - `x ** 2`
 - `Math.sin(x)`